Skip to main contentScroll Top

 1) Bus ride from Bangkok

-We had opted to travel from Bangkok to Mukdahan by bus, purchasing tickets through Thai Ticket Major which has points of sale in several department stores, including this one a list.
+We opted to travel from Bangkok to Mukdahan by bus, purchasing tickets through Thai Ticket Major (which at the time sold bus tickets), the advantage being that they have sales outlets in several large stores.

 2) Cross the border